704Chris704/Data-Analyst-Portfolio-/README.md

 # Data-Analyst-projects-

 ## About
+Welcome to my portfolio!
+My name is Christian Johnson, and I've put together this collection to showcase my passion for data analysis and programming languages.
-I put this portfolio together To showcase what I've learned about Data Analysis programming languages.
-I graduated from West Chester Univeristy in May 2023 with a Bachelors degree in Economics.
-While I was in school I learned some of the basics of R and Python for Data Analysis along with classes in Accounting, Statistics, and Finance.
-I've taken classes that taught me the basics of using Python and R for data analysis.
-Since I've graduated, I've taken online courses and recieved the Gogle Data Analyitics
+I graduated from West Chester University in May 2023 with a bachelor’s degree in economics.
+During my time at university, I delved into various aspects of data analysis, including coursework in Accounting, Statistics, and Finance.
+It was here that I first discovered my interest in utilizing programming languages like R and Python for data analysis purposes.
-Certificate to hone my knowlege of things like SQL, R, Excel, and Tableau.
-If you are interested in reaching out you can contact me on LinkedIn.
+Since graduating, I've been committed to furthering my skills and knowledge in the field.
+I've completed several online courses, including the Google Data Analytics Certificate program, where I gained expertise in SQL, R, Excel, and Tableau.
+These courses have allowed me to deepen my understanding of data analysis techniques and tools, enabling me to tackle complex analytical problems.
+If you'd like to connect or learn more about my background and experiences, feel free to reach out to me on LinkedIn.
+I'm always excited to engage with people and explore potential opportunities or discussion.
+Thank you for visiting my portfolio.